ryumatsuura/ECCU/README.md

 - 2_extract_weights_vector_*.py:
     - This script trains the prediction model for different outcome variables and recovers the weights vector

-- extract_eccu_population.R:
-    - This script computes the national-average and subnational-average population density in each ECCU country from the raster data and creates grid-level population density data for Barbados

-- match_mosaiks_population.R:
-    - This script matches MOSAIKS feature coordinates with population count data and compute total population in each MOSAIKS feature coordinate

 - 3_aggregate_mosaiks_features.py
-    - this script aggregates MOSAIKS features to national and subnational levels
+    - This script aggregates MOSAIKS features to national and subnational levels

 - 4_predict_eccu_*.py:
     - This script extracts the weights vector and predicts different outcome variables in ECCU countries